 On my local public access station, I’ve watched Virginia Beach school board meetings where anti-maskers mansplain to board members why “masks don’t work.”
 I witnessed a woman equate mandatory mask policies with Nazis forcing Jews to wear yellow stars, an historically inaccurate comparison so vile, there are no words.
 In addition, a wave of parents and grandparents have approached the podium to question the rights and even the very existence of LGBTQ+ students, while many speakers decried Critical Race Theory, claiming that CRT is being taught in K-12 schools under the guise of VBCPS’s ongoing commitment to equity.
 One father said that cameras should be placed in classrooms so lessons could be livestreamed.
 This ridiculous notion takes helicopter parenting to a new level.

 The inflamed rhetoric is quite disturbing to children, parents, and educators who understand that in the 21st century, even the “best” schools are not necessarily safe places – not safe from COVID, not safe from gun violence.
 The last straw for the teachers who remain on the job in these trying times could be the unchecked anger of citizens, some of whom have children or grandchildren in the classrooms of these holdouts.
 As the superintendent of Fauquier County Public Schools in Virginia asked last month, “Who would want to be a teacher right now?”
 (Jeck, 2021).
-Unless drastic changes are made, the cry that the “current situation is not sustainable” (quote from Angell, 2020; McCue, 2021; and McKinney, 2020) will likely give way to this howl: “Why are our schools closing?”
+Unless drastic changes are made, the cry that the “current situation is not sustainable” (a quote from Angell, 2020; McCue, 2021; and McKinney, 2020) will likely give way to this howl: “Why are our schools closing?”

 What Can Noneducators Do?